 Jump to "How to safely can apple butter" for a list of approved liquids.

-When using sugar, the type matters because each one imparts a different flavor.
-Recipes with only white granulated sugar can fall a bit flat.
+When using sugar, choose your favorite one for flavor.
+Recipes with only white granulated sugar can fall a bit flat unless your apples are a their peak and full of flavor.
 White sugar adds sweetness but no other depth of flavor.
 Instead, try substituting some or all of the granulated sugar with the following for more flavor:

 - Brown sugar adds caramel flavors (my preferred option)